-Horse lovers and those who want a slice of rural countryside will feel right at home in Bridle Trails.
+Horse lovers and those who want a slice of the rural countryside will feel right at home in Bridle Trails.
 Adjacent to Bridle Trails State Park, which runs through parts of Redmond and Kirkland in addition to Bellevue, the neighborhood features more than 28 miles of riding and walking trails and has show arenas and boarding and training facilities.

-Most of the homes sit on large lots at least 3/4 of an acre in size with dedicated horse property bordering the park, giving Bridle Trails an authentic, rural feel and plenty of privacy.
+Most homes sit on large lots at least 3/4 of an acre in size with dedicated horse property bordering the park, giving Bridle Trails an authentic, rural feel and plenty of privacy.
 It's almost hard to believe this neighborhood is mere minutes from downtown Bellevue and Kirkland, as well as I-405 and State Route 520.

 Bridle Trails Hotspots

 - Easy access to the 405 and 90

 - Community pools